FrankZZ/gtan-boilerplate/README.md

 This boilerplate aims to give you a head start with scripting your GTA:Network resources.

-It features support for IntelliSense in [Microsoft Visual Studio Code](https://code.visualstudio.com).
+It features support for IntelliSense (Server side C# for now) in [Microsoft Visual Studio Code](https://code.visualstudio.com).

 ![Imgur](http://i.imgur.com/FTMblG1.gif)